jesnaseby/jesnaseby/README.md

 👋 Hello, World!
-I'm Jesna Seby, a dedicated BTech student with a strong foundation in Java and C programming languages.
+I'm Jesna Seby, a dedicated BTech student with a strong foundation in Python and C programming languages.
 While I may be just starting out on my coding adventure, I'm eager to learn, grow, and make meaningful contributions to the world of software development.

 ## 💻 Tech Skills:

-- **Languages**: Proficient in Java and C programming languages, with a solid understanding of object-oriented programming principles and low-level system programming concepts.
+- **Languages**: Proficient in Python and C programming languages, with a solid understanding of object-oriented programming principles and low-level system programming concepts.

 ## 🔍 What Drives Me: